 Ads are an integral part of blogs & websites and are a primary source of income for the same.
 For example, this blog generated over $211k from ads alone.

 This is why it is of grave importance to choose the right ad network that generates the most money without disrupting the user experience for the users.

 Does Mediavine do a great job in both departments?

 Hint: You’re reading a Mediavine review, and their ad network is the one I use for my own blog

 I guess that speaks volumes about my take on the company itself since it is the ad network I chose to settle with.

-And since they do not pay people to write sponsored posts about them, this review will be as transparent and honest as it can be based on the experience I had as a new blogger who joined Mediavine back in 2019.
+And since they do not pay people to write sponsored posts about them, this review will be as transparent and honest as it can be based on my experience as a new blogger who joined Mediavine in 2019.